Earned wage access: Earned Wage Access services

+Direct-to-consumer alternatives

+Several companies offer direct-to-consumer early payment services for workers without access to Earned Wage Access from their employers.
+These companies offer short-term loans based on employee-provided payroll data, paycheck deposit histories, and other methodologies to estimate or validate employee earnings prior to payday, and are considered a form of credit by the CFPB.

+While direct-to-consumer payroll advance products may charge flat fees, rather than an interest rate, the effective cost of some of these short-term loans exceeds 300%.

 History

-Earned wage access programs began to reach the market in the 2010s, allowing employees to access earned wages ahead of their payday, providing a more financial opportunity for employees.
-Driven by the diminishing access that many Americans had to credit and traditional banking services, earned wage access was positioned as a more inclusive alternative.

-US workers made approximately 56 million withdrawals through EWA platforms in 2020, totaling around $9.5 billion.
+The first Earned Wage Access provider, Payactiv, began offering the service in 2012.
+Payactiv and its founder Safwan Shah are widely credited with creating EWA.

+Adoption of EWA expanded in the 2010s, and by 2022 payroll provider ADP reported that four in five U.S. employers offered some form of EWA.
+Providers have been positioned as an ethical solution to payday lenders as they typically charge a small flat fee rather than interest, and there is no recourse, credit impacts, or underwriting in Earned Wage Access transactions.

 US Market

+In 2012, Payactiv launched the first Earned Wage Access program.
+In 2013, Jersey Precast Construction began offering EWA through Payactiv, becoming the first employer to offer EWA.

 In 2014, Activehours, later rebranded as EarnIn, launched a direct-to-consumer EWA app.

-In August 2016, Uber pioneered EWA in a partnership with Green Dot by allowing drivers to request their earnings after each drive in exchange for a small payment.
+In August 2016, Uber began offering EWA to ridershare drivers in a partnership with Green Dot, allowing drivers to request their earnings after each drive for a fee.
+Lyft later added a similar feature in 2019, in partnership with Mastercard.

-In December 2017, Walmart introduced Earned Wage Access (EWA) for its 1.4 million U.S. associates.
-Expanding on this initiative, Walmart partnered with Payactiv to offer a new service that allows users to access their earned wages in cash at any Walmart store.
+In December 2017, Walmart introduced Earned Wage Access (EWA) for its 1.4 million U.S. associates through a partnership with Payactiv.
+The relationship expanded to allow U.S. users to access their earned wages in cash at any Walmart store.

-In July 2018, ADP, the largest payroll provider in America, began offering an EWA solution in their marketplace.
+In July 2018, ADP, the largest payroll provider in America, added a Payactiv-powered EWA solution in the ADP marketplace.

-In May 2019, Lyft introduced a similar feature to its drivers in a partnership with Mastercard.
+In 2020, US workers made approximately 56 million withdrawals through EWA platforms, totaling around $9.5 billion.

 UK Market

-Theoretically, 'EWA' has even more potential in the UK where the typical pay cycle is monthly, rather than bi-weekly as is the case in the US.
+The official UK government term is Employer Salary Advance Scheme.
+In the UK where the typical pay cycle is monthly, rather than bi-weekly as is the case in the US, Earned Wage Access may be attractive to a wider number of income demographics.

-In August 2021, FTSE 100 accounting software company Sage Group entered the UK earned wage access market by introducing an EWA feature within its payroll platform, marking one of the first major business software providers to adopt the model.
+In August 2021, FTSE 100 accounting software company Sage Group entered the UK Earned Wage Access market by introducing an EWA feature within its payroll platform, marking one of the first major business software providers to adopt the model.

-As recommended by the Financial Conduct Authority, the UK’s leading providers of earned wage access and on-demand pay have come together and created the world's first EWA code of practice.
+As recommended by the Financial Conduct Authority, the UK’s leading providers of Earned Wage Access and on-demand pay have come together and created the world's first EWA code of practice.

-Models

-As earned wage access exists today, there are two distinct models.
-In the employer-integrated earned wage access model, if an employee accesses their earned wages ahead of payday, EWA transaction is adjusted from an employee's paycheck on payday.

-In the direct-to-consumer model, users will still receive the entirety of their paycheck at the end of each payroll cycle.
-At the end of each payroll cycle, however, the advancements made to the user are subtracted from the direct deposit account noted on the user's payday.
-New laws in Nevada and Missouri protect users from potential overdraft risks in this model.
+Legal and regulatory